praerie/notes/Chapter-2.md

 For example, automating the export of **geometry caches**&mdash;data files showing the position of each point on the model in each frame of the animation&mdash;frees up the animator to do more creative work.

+## Section 2.11: Production in the Games Pipeline

+During the production stage of a game, the focus is on producing content, such as:
+* art assets,
+* audio,
+* gameplay elements,
+* and level designs.

+### Ideal Flow vs. Reality

+In an ideal world, system programming and pipeline development are completed during pre-production, content creation and assembly during production, and remaining bug fixes during finalling.

+However, in practice, this rarely happens&mdash;pipelines change quite significantly as weaknesses are revealed during production.

+### Priorities & Compromises

+Attention should be focused on the most important changes, generally fixing tools that generate the most complaints.
+Cost and the risk of holding up production may prohibit you from optimizing a sub-optimal pipeline.